Do you have a whippety question? Enter here your query or keyword.

 You must also consider that a big dog requires more general expenses, a larger quantity of food, a larger car, more space to exercise and more poop scooping willingness.

-Below you can see the size difference between a greyhound, a whippet and an Italian greyhound.
+Below you can appreciate the size difference between a greyhound, a whippet and an Italian greyhound.

 Whippets are very popular among sighthounds because they are the most obedient among a type of dogs that are well known for being very independent.